 For other local cabin suppliers you can check with your subcontractors to see where they buy their cabin supplies, too.

 Another option to pursue is buying reclaimed wood products.
 There are outfits that buy up old cabins, barns, railway trestles, and wood warehouses, then salvage the wood to be re-used.
 Not only is this environmentally green, it also allows you access to wood with character.
 Planks and beams that have gained a rich patina over time and carry a story in their grain.

 While this can be expensive given the abundance of time and labor involved, it’s also possible to just add some highlight beams or perhaps cover one accent wall with reclaimed wood.
 You could install a salvaged wood floor or build a fireplace mantel from a rugged beam reclaimed from an old warehouse or railroad bridge.

 Building log homes and cabins often means utilizing specialty log tools for handling and peeling the logs, or for the actual building process, such as a log saw.
 Some of the basic tools needed are the same for conventional houses made of bricks and sticks, but for maximum efficiency you need to check out the log home building tools that are available.

 Your choice of log fastener is critical to the success of your cabin build.
 The right fastener will make the work go quickly, secure the logs permanently and yet be easy to remove should the need arise to dismantle part of a wall during construction.

-The best I've found is the Olylog 14" log screw.
-This log screw is incredibly strong made of hardened steel.
-The narrow shank with aggressive screws makes it self-drilling and will snug up your log courses as it tightens.
+The best I've found is the 14" log screw for strength, versatility and ease of use.
+Log screws are incredibly strong and made of hardened steel.
+The narrow shank with aggressive screws makes it self-drilling and will snug up your log courses as they tighten.